AUTOIMMUNE & INFLAMMATION

 Medically Reviewed

-You probably know someone (or a few people) with a food intolerance or allergy —that’s how common they are.
-But for those who haven’t been able to pinpoint a specific food that’s causing their symptoms or who have intermittent reactions to certain foods, there may be something else going on: histamine intolerance.
+You or someone you know have probably experienced a food intolerance or allergy ; that’s how common they are.
+But for those who haven’t been able to pinpoint a specific food that’s causing their symptoms—or who have intermittent reactions to certain foods—there may be something else going on: histamine intolerance.
 Most people have never heard of it, but it’s more common than you might think.

 What is histamine intolerance?

-The name “histamine intolerance” might make it seem as if it’s a bad thing, but that’s not the case.
+The term “histamine intolerance” might make it seem as if it’s a bad thing, but that’s not the case.

 If you come into contact with something you’re allergic to or intolerant of, histamine will act on many different parts of the body by: dilating blood vessels, causing your lungs to constrict, releasing adrenaline, spiking your heart rate , increasing capillary permeability, which causes swelling, and causing your skin to itch.
 In other words, it causes an allergic reaction.